lac-dcc/lif/llvm/README.md

 ```

 ## Usage
-First, you need to generate a LLVM IR representation of some source code.
+First, you need to generate an LLVM IR representation of some source code.
 For that, you can proceed as follows:

 ```
 $ clang -S -emit-llvm -Xclang -disable-O0-optnone example.c -o example.ll